-- Be established as a credit institution, an organization or a company pursuant to the provisions of article L.518-1 of the Financial and Monetary Code, headquartered in France or as a non-resident organization with a comparable status, headquartered in the European Economic Area or in Monaco,
+- Be established as a credit institution, organization or company pursuant to article L.518-1 of Financial and Monetary Code, headquartered in France; or as an organization with a comparable status, headquartered in the European Economic Zone or in Monaco;

-- Benefit from a short-term and long-term “investment grade” level of rating from a recognized credit rating agency such as Moody’s, Standard & Poors, or Fitch,
+- Benefit from a short-term and long-term “investment grade” rating from a financial analysis, credit and risk rating agency such as Moody’s, Standard & Poors, or Fitch;

-- Be established as a Direct Participant of at least one of the MINOS or SEPA(FR) Exchange communities,
+- Be established as a direct participant to at least one exchange community;

-- Not be subject to any procedure (or not be assessed to an event or a situation possibly implying such a procedure) likely to burden its financial or operational situation or its capacity to fulfill its obligations as stated in the CORE Payment system convention.
+- Not be submitted to any type of ongoing procedures likely to burden its financial or operational situation or its capacity to fulfill its obligations as stated in the CORE Payment system convention.

 As an Indirect Participant:

-- It exchanges payment orders with Direct Participants of Exchange Communities using the CORE system in compliance with applicable banking rules,
+Be exchanging payment orders with participants to exchange communities using the CORE system in compliance with applicable banking rules;

-- It is not subject to any procedure (or is not assessed to an event or a situation possibly implying such a procedure) likely to burden its financial or operational situation or its capacity to fulfill its obligations as stated in the CORE Payment system convention,
+Not be submitted to any type of ongoing procedures likely to burden its financial or operational situation or its capacity to fulfill its obligations as stated in the CORE Payment system convention;

-- It knows and undertakes to honor its obligations related to the regulation on data protection, prevention of money laundering and other frauds, as well as prevention of terrorist financing;
+Take stock and commit itself to honor obligations related to current data protection, prevention of money laundering and other frauds, as well as prevention of terrorism financing laws ;

-- It undertakes to respect these membership criteria at all times and to immediately notify STET in case of any change in its situation, which could prevent it from fulfilling its obligations as an Indirect Participant to the CORE system.
+Commit itself to respect these membership criteria at all times and to immediately notify STET in case of changes in its situation, which could prevent it from fulfilling its obligations as an Indirect Participant to the CORE system.

-In the event the applicant is constituted outside of the European Economic Area or of Monaco, it shall provide a legal advice compliant with STET terms of reference, as well as formal answers to any questions sent by STET to the applicant.
+For an applicant constituted outside of the European Economic Zone or Monaco, the applicant shall provide a Legal advice compliant with STET terms of reference, as well as formal answers to questions addressed by STET to the applicant.